omnetpp/omnetpp/ui/org.omnetpp.cdt/templating-readme.txt

 You get the idea.

+WIZARD TYPES

+The IDE offers several OMNeT++-related wizard dialogs: New OMNeT++ Project, New NED File, New Simple Module, and so on.
+Every content template can contribute to one or more of those wizard dialogs.
+The template author has to list the supported wizards in the supportedWizardTypes property file entry.
+Values are:

+   nedfile
+   project
+   TODO
+   TODO
+   ...

+In turn, the wizard will set the wizardType template variable when it executes, so template code can check (using <#if>) under which wizard it runs, and act accordingly.

+Specific wizard dialogs will also define extra variables for use in the templates.
+These variables are:

+  nedfile:
+    TODO
+    TODO
+  project:
+    TODO
+    TODO

 USING CUSTOM WIDGET CLASSES

 Since XSWT works via Java reflection, your own custom widgets can be used